 Summary of Alternative I Summary of Alternative 2 Alternative 3 Alternative 4 Alternatives 5 and 6 (See above.)
-(See above.) habitat loss and impacts to analysis by considering, at a (See above.) breeding and nesting habitats. minimum, the following: Work with lessees, operators, Proximity to existing oil or other project proponents and gas developments, to place development at the giving preference to lands most distal part of the lease upon which a prudent from the lek or in areas least operator would seek to harmful to GRSG populations expand existing operations and habitat (e.g., where local (e.g., existing leases, leases terrain features such as ridges held by production, and ravines may shield nearby designated units, etc.). habitat from disruptive factors, or co-location with existing developments would not disturbance). usually include areas with For developments that cannot minimal existing avoid impacts to GRSG, apply infrastructure such as conservation measures that wildcat well locations. reduce impacts to GRSG Areas with development in through implementation PHMA (and IHMA) that is decisions (e.g., approval of an at or approaching the application for permit to drill, density or disturbance caps geothermal drilling permit, at the project scale would Sundry Notice, Master indicate areas that would Development Plans, etc.) and meet this criteria.
-Any upon completion of the nominated parcel subject environmental record of to immediate drainage or review (43 CFR Part 3162.5). within five miles of existing In this process, evaluate whether the conservation development would have a measures are "reasonable" (43 higher preference value for CFR Part 3101.1-2) and analysis in lease consistent with the valid documents. existing rights.
-Potential impacts to important GRSG habitats If an existing lease terminates • by operation of law, the or areas that provide important connectivity, reinstatement will not be giving preference to lands that would not result in authorized within PHMA (and IHMA). impairing habitat suitability and proper function (see GRSG habitat objectives).
+(See above.) habitat loss and impacts to analysis by considering, at a (See above.) breeding and nesting habitats. minimum, the following: Work with lessees, operators, Proximity to existing oil or other project proponents and gas developments, to place development at the giving preference to lands most distal part of the lease upon which a prudent from the lek or in areas least operator would seek to harmful to GRSG populations expand existing operations and habitat (e.g., where local (e.g., existing leases, leases terrain features such as ridges held by production, and ravines may shield nearby designated units, etc.). habitat from disruptive factors, Such existing or co-location with existing developments would not disturbance). usually include areas with For developments that cannot minimal existing avoid impacts to GRSG, apply infrastructure such as conservation measures that wildcat well locations. reduce impacts to GRSG Areas with development in through implementation PHMA (and IHMA) that is decisions (e.g., approval of an at or approaching the application for permit to drill, density or disturbance caps geothermal drilling permit, at the project scale would Sundry Notice, Master indicate areas that would Development Plans, etc.) and meet this criteria.
+Any upon completion of the nominated parcel subject environmental record of to immediate drainage or review (43 CFR Part 3162.5). within five miles of existing In this process, evaluate development would have a whether the conservation higher preference value for measures are "reasonable" (43 analysis in lease CFR Part 3101.1-2) and documents. consistent with the valid Potential impacts to existing rights. important GRSG habitats If an existing lease terminates or areas that provide by operation of law, the important connectivity, reinstatement will not be giving preference to lands authorized within PHMA (and that would not result in IHMA). impairing habitat suitability and proper function (see GRSG habitat objectives).
 This evaluation should consider impacts to GRSG habitat suitability at the